OTN Data Policies and Guidelines

 While there is concrete benefit to sharing and cross-referencing technologically compatible telemetry studies, there are understandable concerns surrounding the publishing of animal tracking data.

 The OTN Data Policy was designed to balance the utility of data sharing, both within the acoustic telemetry community and with the broader public, against the real and practical concerns of sharing sensitive ecological information.
-For this reason, OTN and its Nodes have reached a general agreement that animal (and tag) information should be protected at a higher level than moored instrument information.
+For this reason, OTN and its Nodes have reached a general agreement that animal (and tag) information can be protected at a higher level than moored instrument information.

 OTN’s data policy states: